Reticular formation: Structure

 The original functional differentiation was a division of caudal and rostral.
-This was based upon the observation that the lesioning of the rostral reticular formation induces a hypersomnia in the cat brain.
-In contrast, lesioning of the more caudal portion of the reticular formation produces insomnia in cats.
+This was based upon the observation that the lesioning of the rostral reticular formation induces a hypersomnia in the cat brain, while lesioning the caudal portion causes insomnia.
 This study has led to the idea that the caudal portion inhibits the rostral portion of the reticular formation.

 Sagittal division reveals more morphological distinctions.
 The raphe nuclei form a ridge in the middle of the reticular formation, and, directly to its periphery, there is a division called the medial reticular formation.
 The medial RF is large and has long ascending and descending fibers, and is surrounded by the lateral reticular formation.
 The lateral RF is close to the motor nuclei of the cranial nerves, and mostly mediates their function.

 Medial and lateral reticular formation

 The medial reticular formation and lateral reticular formation are two columns of nuclei with ill-defined boundaries that send projections through the medulla and into the midbrain.
 The nuclei can be differentiated by function, cell type, and projections of efferent or afferent nerves.
 Moving caudally from the rostral midbrain, at the site of the rostral pons and the midbrain, the medial RF becomes less prominent, and the lateral RF becomes more prominent.

 Existing on the sides of the medial reticular formation is its lateral cousin, which is particularly pronounced in the rostral medulla and caudal pons.
 Out from this area spring the cranial nerves, including the very important vagus nerve.
 The lateral RF is known for its ganglions and areas of interneurons around the cranial nerves, which serve to mediate their characteristic reflexes and functions.